Upcoming Public Events

 ![]() San Francisco Children & Nature

 Since 2018 I've been part of the Nature Connection Design team for San Francisco Children & Nature, a cross-sector collaborative of over 30 government agencies, non-profit institutions, and community-based organizations striving to ensure that every child has opportunities to play, learn and grow in nature.
-One of our projects has been to develop design criteria and collaborate in creating Nature Exploration Areas such as this one at Heron's Head Park and this one at Rolph-Nicol Park.
-Learn more in this report on our first three years' work. ![]() Sand Globes Worldwide
+One of our projects has been to develop design criteria and collaborate in creating the eight Nature Exploration Areas shown in this interactive map and info page. ![]() Sand Globes Worldwide

 Open to the public, no admission fee, Monday through Friday, 8am - 4pm Using materials provided from the 11-acre Blake Garden, visitors are invited to create with nature.
 Read more. ![]() Create-with-Nature Zone in Redwood Regional Park, Oakland, CA